rsonger/software-engineering-lab/_posts/2025-04-01-getting-started.md

 pip config --site unset global.proxy
 ```

 Of course, deactivating the virtual environment will also disable the proxy setting for `pip`.
-But be careful because any packages you install after deactivating will apply to your default Python installation.
+But be careful because any packages you install after deactivating will apply to your default Python installation instead of your Python for this project.

 ## Installing Packages